-&lt;sup>24In contrast with the TFP data, the number of patents granted in the US between 1997 and 2015 increased by an average annual rate of over 5 percent, more than five times the rate of TFP growth in that period and shows no sign of slowing down.
+24 In contrast with the TFP data, the number of patents granted in the US between 1997 and 2015 increased by an average annual rate of over 5%, more than five times the rate of TFP growth in that period and shows no sign of slowing down.
 A different approach pioneered by Alexopoulos and Cohen (2017) focuses on the content of publications and shows how it correlates with technological progress and productivity growth.
 They conclude (p.
 3) that "a massive new wave of information and computer-related technologies in fields such as cybersecurity, robotics, artificial intelligence, and data mining/analytics, seems to be building, carrying with it the usual promise of new jobs and rising productivity."

-&lt;sup>25There has been a rapidly-growing literature that points to reduced competition and a loss of dynamism that can explain the slow-down of TFP growth in the U.S. in recent years (e.g., Decker et al., 2014, 2015).
+25 There has been a rapidly-growing literature that points to reduced competition and a loss of dynamism that can explain the slow-down of TFP growth in the U.S. in recent years (e.g., Decker et al., 2014).
 An influential paper by Hsieh and Klenow (2009) has shown the sheer magnitude that resource allocation can have on TFP.
 Most recent research has confirmed that fundamentals in the U.S. have changed since 2000 with lower competition and reduced anti-trust enforcement (Döttling, Gutiérres and Philippon, 2017).
-While some of that work deals with investment rather than TFP, it is plausible that they are subject to similar forces for 2004-2014, which he contrasts with the 1.03 percent growth in the 1994-2004.
-These numbers are derived from GDP growth, less the weighted growth of inputs.
-Rather than come up with examples in which relatively few breakthroughs have happened (the kitchen and laundry room) as against areas in which in the past decade major breakthroughs have taken place (solar panels, LED lighting, diagnostic medicine, fracking, and the miniaturization of computing), I will propose a somewhat different approach to technological progress in the future, based on historical experience.
+While some of that work deals with investment rather than TFP, it is plausible that they are subject to similar forces productivity slowdown, but once the introduction of new goods and services, plus quality improvements across a wide spectrum are added to these computations, it becomes significant (Feldstein, 2017).26 It is therefore crucial to estimate whether product innovation has become more important relative to process innovation, because the former is excluded from the CPI (until it becomes a significant part of expenditures) whereas the latter will immediately be registered as a decline in prices and thus as real income growth).